Skip to main content

 A closed-bore or simply closed MRI machine has a 60-centimeter ring of magnets—a “bore”—where you’d lie during the procedure to have your images taken.
 Because of its size and the fact that it’s closed on all sides, it’s common for people to feel a bit cramped or claustrophobic, but it does deliver more detailed images.

 An open-bore or open MRI machine provides a more comfortable experience for people who are claustrophobic, as it has a larger space between the magnets than a closed-bore machine.
 However, the distance between the patient and the magnets lowers the imaging quality.
+Open-bore MRIs tend to cost less than closed-bore MRIs because closed-bore MRIs tend to be a more complex type of machine and have pricier maintenance needs.

 Type of hospital or outpatient facility

-One factor that affects MRI costs is whether it is performed in an outpatient or inpatient setting.
+One factor that affects the cost of an MRI is whether it’s performed in an outpatient or inpatient setting.
 Inpatient care facilities typically cost more than outpatient care facilities because of the additional facility costs on top of the procedure costs and physician fees.
-“A knee MRI, for example, can cost as little as $268 at an independent outpatient facility and go up to $3,227 at an outpatient facility affiliated with a hospital or medical center,” Dr. Ellington says.
+However, that’s not always the case.
+“Radiology and other outpatient departments affiliated with hospitals are always the most expensive settings to get medical services,” Dr. Ellington adds.
+“A knee MRI, for example, can cost as little as $268 at an independent outpatient facility and go up to $3,227 at an outpatient facility affiliated with a hospital or medical center.”

-Compared among inpatient facilities, nonprofit and government hospitals charged more for brain MRIs than for-profit hospitals, according to a research article published in the journal JAMA Network Open.
+Compared among inpatient facilities, nonprofit and government hospitals charge more for brain MRIs than for-profit hospitals, according to a research article published in the journal JAMA Network Open.
 The article reveals that the health system’s characteristics account for 36% of the variation in prices for brain scans.
 Also, higher-priced facilities tend to be in more affluent areas, have fewer Medicare patients, and employ physicians in their MRI departments.
-These findings suggest that non-profit and public hospitals tend to have more bargaining power when negotiating with insurance providers.
+These findings suggest that non- and public hospitals tend to have more bargaining power when negotiating with insurance providers.

 Geographic location